-Specifically, gravity separation tests completed in 2012 and 2016 are not consistent with the two tests completed in 2020 using drill samples from the 2019 drill programme.
-The small size and quality of samples used in the 2020 tests are the suspected causes for these discrepancies.
 Bulk samples of fresh alluvium are needed to complete larger scale validation tests (+5 tonne test sample) for the gravity separation circuit.
-Testing will also investigate improved recovery by light grinding of the gangue.
-Large scale testing is required to establish steady state circuit conditions and a ensure a representative sample of the orebody is tested.
+Large-scale testing is required to establish steady state circuit conditions and ensure a representative sample of the orebody is tested.
 This will unequivocally confirm the gravity separation parameters and allow our current 2013 Scoping Study (updated in 2018) to be further updated.
-Significant quantities of concentrate can be generated for magnetic separation analysis, mineral quality assessment and solvent extraction tests to separate rare earth metals.
+Significant quantities of concentrate can be generated for mineral quality assessment and solvent extraction tests to separate rare earth metals.